Wednesday, April 28, 2021

 3. "The Father"(2020) Anthony Hopkins is still an amazing actor.
 That's one of the comforting lessons we learned during the most challenging year in the history of the industry.
 The now-legendary Welshman, more than fifty years after his debut in 1968's "The Lion in Winter", became the oldest recipient of the Best Actor Oscar(his second) for this heartbreaking depiction of dementia.
 First-time director Florian Zeller adapts his own London play with intimacy and class and the same level of acclaim.
 Olivia Colman ably costars as Hopkins' long-suffering daughter.
 Christopher Hampton won Best Adapted Screenplay.

 4. "Judas and the Black Messiah"(2020) Revolution is the only solution.
 Fred Hampton was the progressive 21 year old leader of the Chicago Black Panther Party and the founder of the working-class, anti-racist Rainbow Coalition movement.
-In the year of George Floyd protests, his 1969 murder by the police is even more and powerful and potent.
-D K is living up to the promise of "Get Out", and Shaka King makes an assured feature directorial debut.
+His 1969 murder by the police is even more and powerful and potent, in the year of George Floyd protests.
+Daniel Kaluuya is living up to the promise of "Get Out", and Shaka King makes an assured feature directorial debut.
 Will Berson's screenplay reveals the FBI and J. Edgar Hoover(Martin Sheen) himself as the masterminds of an insidious plot to eliminate Hampton.
 "Judas" William O'Neal(Best Supporting Actor nominee LaKeith Stanfield) committed suicide in 1990.

 5. "News of the World"(2020) The "Captain Philips" team of Tom Hanks and Paul Greengrass reunite for this beautifully somber Western, based on a 2016 novel by Paulette Jiles.
 A grizzled Hanks is a former Confederate officer on a 400-mile wagon-ride with an 11 year old orphan(impressively played by newcomer Helena Zengel) to a home she no longer has.
 There's something very warm and soothing about an old-fashioned genre picture like this, even with peril and potential kidnappers all over 1870 Texas.
 James Newton Howard's score and Darius Wolski's cinematography are selling points.
 I'd like to spread the news on this one.